-Madeira is the largest of the 4 Atlantic Ocean islands that make up the Madeira Archipelago off the coast of mainland Portugal.
+Madeira is the largest of the islands of Portugal.
+There are 4 Atlantic Ocean islands that make up the Madeira Archipelago off the coast of mainland Portugal.
 Madeira covers 801 km2.
-The capital of Madeira is Funchal and is located on the south coast of Madeira.
+The capital of Madeira is Funchal is located on the south coast of Madeira.

 Historical Highlights of Madeira

 In July 1419 two Portuguese explorers Zarco and Vaz, on the orders of Prince Henry the Navigator, were sent to chart the West Coast of Africa.
 Strong winds sent them off track and they landed on the island of Porto Santo Madeira.
 They reported back to Henry the Navigator on the richness of the island.
 A year later Madeira was discovered and the first colonizers settled there between 1420 and 1425.